-The one-for-one company trademarked it.has become so crucial to TOMS success that the
+The one-for-one business model has become so crucial to TOMS success that the company trademarked it.

 - What is TOMS’ shoes?